Pasar al contenido principal Saltar al pie de página del mapa del sitio

 HR Business Partner Models

-This results in a more comprehensive perspective on how much HR can contribute to long-term strategy and planning.
+This results in a more comprehensive perspective on how much HR strategy can contribute to long-term business strategy and planning.

 Working with an HR business partner can open significant possibilities for growth.
 An HRBP can:

-• Support improvement of the quality of your workforce by offering skilled recruiting, screening, and interviewing support services
+• Support improvement of the quality of your workforce by offering talent acquisition, screening, and interviewing support services

 • Help you develop orientation programs, employee handbooks, management guides, performance evaluation forms, and schedules

-• Consult on what benefits programs might be best to help the business in attaining its goals
+• Consult on what benefits programs might be best to help the business in reaching its goals

-• Show you how to maintain a secure, organized database of employee information
+• Show you how to keep a secure, organized database of employee information

-The HRBP always works with existing HR managers and other important stakeholders.
-In addition, the human resources business partner helps foster an environment where the human resources department is regarded as an essential strategic resource, not merely responsible for HR administrative duties.
+The HRBP always works with existing HR professionals and/or other important stakeholders.
+In addition, the human resources business partner helps foster an environment where the HR team is regarded as an essential strategic resource, not merely responsible for HR administrative duties.

 HRBP Roles and Responsibilities

 HRBP responsibilities can cover various HR strategic functions.
-Primarily, the HRBP provides expert HR support to a human resources department and business organization, focusing on short- and long-range objectives that help guide the business toward future flourishing.
+Primarily, the HRBP provides expertise in HR support to a human resources department and business organization, focusing on short- and long-range objectives that help guide the business toward future flourishing.

 Additional roles may include: